TIGRLab/datman/docs/datman_conf.rst

   * Description: The name of the survey field that holds the date the survey was completed.
   * Default: 'date'
+* **RedcapSharedIdPrefix**:

+  * Description: The string identifier that will prefix every REDCap survey field that holds an alternate ID/shared ID for the session.
+Used to share data between studies.
+If only one shared ID is expected, the REDCap survey field may be identical to the prefix (e.g. prefix is 'shared_id' and the survey field is also just 'shared_id').
+  * Default: 'shared_id'
+  * Used by: dm_link_shared_ids.py
 * **RedcapStatus**:

   * Description: The name of the survey field that will indicate whether the